 The Pulaski Methodist Church and its Pulaski Cemetery served a tri-county community including:

 Most of the portrait photos that I upload are from the Crain Family Photo Collection.
 The collection contains photos of the Pulaski old timers (mostly Crain, Baxter, Newcomb, Gordon, Hoyt, Bacon) and has been fastidiously maintained by the descendants of Rev. William Crain and his wife, Harriet Tong from the 1860's to today.
 On loan from my father-in-law, once my work is complete or when I die—whichever comes first—our family will donate the photos to the Archives and Special Collections of Western Illinois University Libraries [WIU] in Macomb, Illinois.

-A collection of Pulaski-related photos and ephemera already resides at Western Illinois University Archives & Special Collections in the Crain Collection found within the Tri-County Genealogical Society Collection (Augusta, Illinois).
+A collection of Pulaski-related photos and ephemera already resides at Western Illinois University Archives & Special Collections within the Tri-County Genealogical Society Collection (Augusta, Illinois).
 The photos still in the family-held collection represent my husband's closest relatives.

 This Pulaski Cemetery project on Find A Grave would not have been possible without the well-maintained record keeping of William Reynolds Hoyt (1830-1907), the Pulaski Methodist Church Recording Steward.
 His Pulaski Cemetery records were part of Tri-County Genealogical Society Collection and copied by hand in the mid-1940's by my husband's great granduncle, Harry Marshall Crain (1874-1967).
 Harry's original transcription is kept at WIU and my scanned copy is available at hancock.illinoisgenweb.org.